audeering/audb/docs/overview.rst

 by adding your own backend
 that `implements the required functions`_.

-Storage on backends are managed by :class:`audb2.Repository` objects.
+Storage on backends are managed by :class:`audb.Repository` objects.
 For example,
 to store all your data